 1: Enjoy being back home.
-Free accommodation, good food, the chance to spend a friday night in watching tv rather than going out, take some time to relax at home with your family.
-See old friends, explore your hometown and ask for all the meals that you couldn’t be bothered to cook for yourself over the last few years.
+There are so many perks of spending time at home such as; free accommodation, good food, the chance to spend a Friday night in watching tv rather than going out, take some time to relax at home with your family.
+See old friends, explore your hometown and ask for all the meals that you couldn’t be bothered to cook for yourself over the last few years

-2: And then get away.
+2: And then go somewhere new.
 The most depressing thing you could do after university is spend months at home worrying about your future.
 Make plans to flat-share with friends, rent a room, work abroad or just travel if you have the money.
-Getting away and re-gaining your independence will help motivate you so you can work out which direction your life is going next.
+Getting away and regaining your independence will help motivate you so you can work out which direction your life is going next.

-4: Embellish your cv.
+4: Embellish your CV.
 So you’ve got your degree, now it’s time to make your cv stand out from the crowd.
-Along with making sure you have the basics covered such as a driving licence, go and volunteer, learn a language, develop an obscure hobby.
+Get the basics covered like your driving licence, volunteer, learn a language or develop an obscure hobby.
 Maybe you’re not sure what you want to do now as a career.
-This is the time to try everything: Personal training, law or journalism courses, photography classes, nutrition courses.
+This is the time to try everything from personal training, law or journalism courses, photography classes, nutrition courses.
 How will you know what you’re good at unless you try it first?

 5: Get fit.
 Even if you haven’t spent the last three years living off 45p super noodles, the months after uni are a great time to get yourself into optimum health and fitness.
 Join a gym or arrange activities with a friend.
-If you’re into cooking then why not look at some food blogs and set yourself tasks to cook new healthy meals.
-If you’re one of those people that needs something to work towards, then why not sign up for a race which you have to train for, or book a holiday with your friends to put some pressure on yourself to be beach ready.
+If you’re into cooking then why not look at some food blogs and set yourself tasks to cooking new healthy meals.
+If you’re one of those people that needs something to work towards, then why not sign up for a race which you have to train for?

 6: Learn something.
 If you’ve been to uni you probably like learning (at least a little).
 Just because you’ve left doesn’t mean it has to mark the end of your education.
 Have a look online and see what short courses or evening classes are available.
 These could be art related, language, maths, even cooking.
 Your local sixth form colleges are great places to start looking.

 8: Find a new place to call home.
 One of the biggest misconceptions is that you must have it all planned out before you move out and live somewhere new.
 As long as you have a little money behind you, pick a place that you fancy moving to and make it happen.
-The UK has so many amazing cities to offer beside London.
-Bristol, Manchester, Dublin, Cardiff, Belfast: There’s plenty of opportunities for young graduates.
+The UK has so many amazing cities to offer besides London.
+Bristol, Manchester, Dublin, Cardiff, Belfast.
+You could even do a working holiday abroad.
+There’s plenty of opportunities for young graduates.
 Have a look online first for affordable rooms or flats to rent and then just go.
 Get a waitress/ shop assistant job to support yourself when you first get there and spend some time job searching for something more related to your dreams once you’re there.